Hurricane Dorian 'Ambling' Parallel To Florida Coast, Leaving The Bahamas Reeling

 Hurricane Dorian is now a Category 2 storm, with maximum sustained winds of 105 mph.
 After bringing intensely destructive winds and deadly flooding to the Bahamas, Dorian is "ambling" to the north-northwest, roughly paralleling Florida's northern coast, according to the National Hurricane Center.

-Dorian is about 90 miles east-northeast of Daytona Beach, moving at 8 mph, the NHC says in its 10 a.m.
+Dorian is about 90 miles east-northeast of Daytona Beach, moving at 8 mph, the NHC said in its 10 a.m.
 ET update.
 The storm is predicted to pivot toward the north-northeast — and around the same time, it's expected to close some of the distance to the shore.
 Dorian's core "will move dangerously close to the Florida east coast and the Georgia coast through tonight," the NHC says.

-Dorian is blamed for at least seven deaths in the Bahamas, but that toll is still being tallied, due to the scale of the severe destruction wrought there by a massive storm surge and strong winds.
+Dorian is blamed for at least seven deaths in the Bahamas, but that toll is still being tallied because of the scale of the severe destruction wrought there by a massive storm surge and strong winds.

 On the U.S. southeast coast, a precarious 24-hour period will begin early Thursday, when the hurricane's center is forecast to move "near or over the coast of South Carolina and North Carolina Thursday through Friday morning.